 Here at the Student Loan Sherpa, we often say that the best student loan is none at all.
 A new startup is helping thousands of high school students find scholarships to make school much more affordable.

-Raise.me is a website that connects students with over 100 colleges (currently 140) and enables them to earn micro-scholarships as they progress through school.
-They way it works is pretty simple.
+Raise.me is a website that connects students with about colleges and enables them to earn micro-scholarships as they progress through school.
+The way it works is pretty simple.
 Suppose you get an A in biology.
 That A may be worth $150 at one school, but worth $400 at another.
 Students can create a portfolio where they track their academic and extracurricular achievements.
 As they accumulate achievements, they can follow colleges to see the actual scholarship value at each school.
 Should they ultimately enroll in one of those schools, the scholarships earned on Raise.me represent the minimum scholarship award that the student gets at that school.

 Is Raise.me legitimate?